kentweigel/UiRouterDemoApp/README.md

 			...
 		});

-5. Wherever you are providing navigation controls, use the ui-sref attribute, rather than the href attribute (like with ngRoute) to choose the state/route to navigate to.
+5. Wherever you are providing navigation controls, use the ui-sref attribute, rather than the href attribute (like with ngRoute) to specify the name of the state/route to navigate to.